Thermodynamics of Black Holes, far from Equilibrium

-3. Recently, phase space methods were used to show that, already when first order dynamical perturbations are included, the entropy has to be associated \emph{not} with the area of the EH, but with areas of a family of MTSs that lie \emph{inside the} EH \cite{hollands2024entropydynamicalblackholes,visser2025dynamicalentropychargedblack}.
-The world-tube of these MTSs can be thought of as a perturbative DHS and qualitative features of the perturbative analysis can be read off from our non-perturbative expressions.
-However, conceptually the two frameworks are rather different.
-Similarities and differences will be discussed in \cite{aps-detailed}.
-We will also discuss charges associated with gauge fields and time-like DHSs there.
+4. Recently it was shown that, already when first order, dynamical perturbations are included around stationary BHs in classical GR, entropy is given, \emph{not} with the area of the perturbed EH, but by areas of a family of MTSs that lie \emph{inside the} EH \cite{PhysRevD.108.044069,hollands2024entropydynamicalblackholes,visser2025dynamicalentropychargedblack}.
+These results can be obtained using perturbed IHSs \cite{akkl1,Ashtekar:2021kqj}.
+The world-tube of these MTSs can also be thought of as a `slowly evolving DHS' \cite{Booth:2003ji}.
+But conceptually the perturbative and the DHS frameworks are rather different.
+Similarities and differences are discussed in \cite{aps-detailed}.
 However, so far our analysis has been focused on QLHs in general relativity.
 QLHs do exist in other gravitational theories and some of their key properties follow simply from the geometric Gauss-Codazzi equations \cite{Ashtekar:2025LivRev}.
 It would be interesting to investigate whether ideas underlying our analysis can be extended to other metric theories of gravity.

-{\bf Acknowledgments}: This work was supported in part by the Atherton and Eberly funds of Penn State.
-D.E.P. acknowledges support via Penn State's Bunton-Waller Award and the Walker fellowship from the Applied Research Laboratory at Penn State. \eject
+{\bf Acknowledgments}: AA acknowledges stimulating discussions on quasi-local horizons with a large number of colleagues over the years, especially Badri Krishnan.
+Presentation of the material benefited from discussions at the Simons workshop \emph{50 years of black hole information paradox} at Stony Brook, the conference \emph{Cosmological Olentzero} at Bilbao, and an International Loop Quantum Gravity Seminar, particularly the subsequent correspondence with Simone Speziale.
+This work was supported in part by the Atherton and Eberly funds of Penn State.
+D.E.P. acknowledges support via Penn State's Bunton-Waller Award and the Walker Fellowship from its Applied Research Laboratory.